gcallah/SoftwareEngineering/md/chap2.md

 ### Software evolution

 Software evolution is also known as software maintence as software has to be flexible; changes to requirements are consistent and software must be able to evolve or be maintainable to address those changes.
 Figure 2.8 outlines the thought process that occurs during software evolution.

 ![Software Evolution](../images/chap/2.8_software_system_evolution.png)

 ## 2.3 Coping with change

 It should be apparent that change is inevitable.
-We see in the last two decades physical techonology has evolved and advanced greatly and software is the same as well; with gfrowing times, the needs and wants of people change.
+We see in the last two decades physical techonology has evolved and advanced greatly and software is the same as well; with growing times, the needs and wants of people change.
 Software projects will eventually need to be reworked to account for different business changes, new technologies and techniques being used, and the obsolescence of platforms.

 Change therefore is expensive as it means the current working version must be redone in order to meet the new changes.
 Two ways to reduce the cost of reworking include:
 * **Change anticipation**
 * **Incremental delivery**

 ### Prototyping

+System prototyping is used to aid in limiting the amount of changes needed after the final product is made.
+A **prototype** is an early iteration of the desired product that is a proof of concept; it used to test out designs and to see if there are problems that need further consideration and analysis.

 ![Prototype development](../images/chap/2.9_prototype_development.png)

+Figure 2.9 outlines the steps to creating a prototype.
+The top row is the acutal processes that is done whereas the bottom row represents what documentation will be produced via those actions.
+The steps are as follows (textbook pg.
+63):
+* Establishing prototype objectives
+  * This means that developers will come into an agreement on what is the end goal of the product.
+Is it to create a usable user interface?
+Is it to add CRUD (Create Read Update Delete) operations to the application?
+* Define prototype functionality
+  * In this stage, developers will decide what functionalities the prototype must have.
+The prototype does not have to have all the functionalities required for the final product.
+For example, if the objectyive of the prototype is to create a user interface for the user interface for the login and account creation pages for the software, the actual account-creation functionalities do not need to be added for this prototype.
+* Develop prototype
+  * This stage is the actual development and creation of the prototype.
+* Evaluate prototype
+  * In this stage, the prototype will be evaluted by whether or not it achieved its objective.

+Benefits of prototyping include:
+* More resembles what the client needs
+* Reduced development and maintence cost
+* Improved maintabilility and usability

 ### Incremental delivery

 ![Incremental delivery](../images/chap/2.10_incremental_delivery.png)

+Incremental delivery is the process of breaking down the system into multiple segments with each segement being built upon the prior to add more required functionality.
+Every iterations/prototypes of the software is given to the client so they can comment on the progress and ask for any changes they would like during the development process.
+Because of this, generally the most important requirements (usually the user/client requirements) are done in the first increments in order to be able to provide the client a usuable early prototype.

+Advantages of incremental delivery include:
+* Customer can give opinions earlier as system functionalities are prioritized first to give working versions to customers faster
+* Higher priority functionaltities receive more testing
+* Projects are have a lower risk to fail

+Problems of incremental delivery include:
+* People may be unwilling to stop using a working but slow component of a system instead of a new similar component that works faster but is incomplete.
+* Common basic functions that are required by different compononents of the system can be difficult to identify as requirements are not fully developed in every iteration.
+Requirements are added and removed in every iteration.
+* This is an iterative process which goes against the prodecural nature of many organizations.
+In other words, organizations would like to have everything planned out before hand where as incremental delivery requires multiple iterations of the prodcut to be made until the specification is finalized.

 ## 2.4 Process improvement

+In order to be competitive against similar products, software companioes must both maintain their product as well as improve its quality.
+The goal of process improvement is to identify what component (whether developmental or organizational as in )

-### Two approaches to process improvement and changes
+Two approaches to improvement include:

-### Cyclical Process
+* **The process matiurity approach:**
+* **The agile approach**

+## The process improvement model
 ![Process improvement](../images/chap/2.11_process_improvement_cycle.png)

+In general, the process improvement model is a cyclical process with three stages:
+* Process measurement
+* Process analysis
+* Process change

 ### The Software Engineering Institute (SEI) Model of Process Capability Maturity

 ![Capability Maturity Model](../images/chap/2.12_capability_maturity_levels.png)

+The maturity of a model can be seen as how good software practices are used in a company and how well processes are managed.
+The SEI Model visualizes this in five different levels where the bottom most level is the least "mature" whereas the topmost is the most "mature".
+In other words, the higher up you are in this model, the more likely the company is managing software processes well.
+These levels are as follows:
+* Initial
+* Managed
+* Defined
+* Quantively managed
+* Optimizing